 I wondered what to do next.
 Finding another motel was a possibility, but I had limited funds at the moment.
 Who knew how long it would take Hiromi to auction off Plum’s cell phone?
 For that matter, how did I know she was even trustworthy?
-Look at how far off base I had been about Plum.
-The way my luck was going, Hiromi would just pretend to find buyer to lure me into a trap so that she could just take the chit.
+Look at how far off base I had been about Plum!
+The way my luck was going, Hiromi would just pretend to find buyer, in order to lure me into a trap, so she could just take the chit.

 Indecision kept me rooted in place until my feet started hurting.
 Danger seemed to be lurking everywhere.
 What if those men came back?
 I heard ringing again and nearly jumped out of my skin, thinking that Plum’s phone was ringing with the battery removed.
 The memory of grabbing Tammy’s purse from the burning house came back in a rush.
 I realized with a giggle of relief that she must have a cell phone amongst the clutter in the bottom of the big bag.

 I had no intention of answering someone else’s phone twice in one night, but it did give me an idea.
 With very little money and no friends, I could sleep on the street or stay in the last place that people would look.
 I decided to stay at Tammy’s place.
 I fished out Tammy’s wallet and found her address.

 Unfortunately, it was too late to catch a bus and I didn’t feel safe walking the streets with Plum’s men circling the area looking for me.
 I reluctantly took out Tammy’s phone and called a cab, waiting until it arrived to step out of the shadows.